charles-gokei/charles-gokei/README.md

 ### Charles Sena

-Programador resposável pela manutenção e devops das cabines.
+Programador responsável pela manutenção e devops das cabines.
 <!--
 **charles-gokei/charles-gokei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.